How to care for reactive skin is a question many people try to answer.

-The truth is that these products can help you to achieve great results – but the only way to find the ones that fit your reactive skin is to experiment, in a smart way.
+The truth is that these products can help you to achieve great results – but the only way is to find the ones that fit your reactive skin type.

 What Is Reactive Skin?

 If your skin tends to break out, get dry, red, or itchy every time you use a new skincare product (or eat a new meal!), you might have reactive skin.